24.2: DNA Mutations, Damage, and Repair

 Alkylating agents are widespread in the environment and are also produced endogenously, as by-products of cellular metabolism.
 They introduce lesions into DNA or RNA bases that can be cytotoxic, mutagenic, or neutral to the cell.
 Figure \(\PageIndex{6}\) depicts the major reactive sites on the DNA bases that are susceptible to alkylation.
 Cytotoxic lesions block replication, interrupt transcription, or signal the activation of apoptosis, whereas mutagenic ones are miscoding and cause mutations in newly synthesized DNA.
 The most common type of alkylation is methylation, with the major products including N7-methylguanine (7meG), N3-methyladenine (3meA), and O6-methylguanine (O6meG).
 Smaller amounts of methylation also occur on other DNA bases, and include the formation of N1-methyladenine (1meA), N3-methylcytosine (3meC), O4-methylthymine (O4meT), and methyl phosphotriesters (MPT).

 Alkylating agents can cause damage to all exocyclic nitrogens and oxygens in DNA and RNA, as well as at ring nitrogens (Figure 25.2.6A).
-However, the percentage of each base site modified depends on the alkylating agent, the position in DNA or RNA, and whether nucleic acids are single- or double-stranded.
-Interestingly, O-alkylations are more mutagenic and harmful than N-alkylations, which may be more cytotoxic, but not as mutagenic.
+However, the percentage of each base site modified depends on the alkylating agent, the position in DNA or RNA, and whether the nucleic acid is single- or double-stranded.
+Interestingly, O-alkylations are more mutagenic and harmful than N-alkylations, which may be more cytotoxic but less mutagenic.

-As we will explore in Chapter 13, methylation of DNA also serves as a crucial mechanism for regulating gene expression.
+As we will explore in Chapter 13, DNA methylation also serves as a crucial mechanism for regulating gene expression.

 Base Loss

 An AP site (apurinic/apyrimidinic site), also known as an abasic site, is a location in DNA (also in RNA but much less likely) that has neither a purine nor a pyrimidine base, either spontaneously or due to DNA damage, as shown in Figure \(\PageIndex{7}\).
-It has been estimated that under physiological conditions, 10,000 apurinic sites and 500 apyrimidinic sites may be generated in a cell daily.
+It has been estimated that, under physiological conditions, 10,000 apurinic sites and 500 apyrimidinic sites may be generated per cell per day.

 Figure \(\PageIndex{7}\): Abasic Sites.
-Apurinic and Apyrimidimic (AP) sites occur due to unstable hydrolysis.
+Apurinic and Apyrimidinic (AP) sites occur due to unstable hydrolysis.
 Figure from Mayhew

 Bulky Adduct Formation

 Some chemicals are biologically reactive and will form covalent linkages with biological molecules such as DNA and proteins, creating large, bulky adducts or appendages that branch off from the main molecule.
-We will use the mutagen/carcinogen, benzo[a]pyrene, as an example for this process.
+We will use the mutagen/carcinogen benzo[a]pyrene as an example of this process.

 Benzo[a]pyrene is a polycyclic aromatic hydrocarbon that forms during the incomplete combustion of organic matter at temperatures between 300°C (572°F) and 600°C (1,112°F).
 The ubiquitous compound can be found in coal tar, tobacco smoke, and many foods, especially grilled meats.
 Benzo[a]pyrene is a procarcinogen that needs to be biologically activated by metabolism before it forms a reactive metabolite, as in Figure \(\PageIndex{8}\).
-Usually, when the body is exposed to foreign molecules, it initiates a metabolic process that renders the molecule more hydrophilic, making it easier to remove as a waste product.
+Usually, when the body is exposed to foreign molecules, it initiates a metabolic process that renders them more hydrophilic, making them easier to remove as waste products.
 Unfortunately, in the case of benzo[a]pyrene, the resulting metabolite is a highly reactive epoxide that forms a bulky adduct preferentially with guanine residues in DNA.
-If left unrepaired, during DNA replication, an adenine will usually be placed across from the lesion in the daughter molecule.
+If left unrepaired, during DNA replication, an adenine will usually be inserted opposite the lesion in the daughter molecule.
 Subsequent repair of the adduct will result in the replacement of the damaged guanine base with thymine, causing a G --> T transversion mutation.

 DNA Crosslinking

 Crosslinking of DNA occurs when various exogenous or endogenous agents react with two nucleotides of DNA, forming a covalent linkage between them.
 This crosslink can occur within the same strand (intrastrand) or between opposite strands of double-stranded DNA (interstrand), as shown in Figure \(\PageIndex{9}\).
-These adducts interfere with cellular metabolism, such as DNA replication and transcription, triggering cell death.
+These adducts interfere with cellular processes, including DNA replication and transcription, thereby triggering cell death.

 Figure \(\PageIndex{9}\): f Intrastrand and Interstrand DNA Crosslinks.
 Lopez and Martinez, Cell.
 Mol.
 Life Sci.
 (2016) 73:3097–3114